SpiralCoinOfficial/spiralcoin/README_EXCHANGE_LISTING.md

 - **Docker Compose:** Run `DEPLOY_ALL_PROD.ps1` to build and start daemon, backend, marketfeed, and nginx
 - **Remote SSL:** Run `REMOTE_SSL_SETUP.ps1` after DNS is configured to set up HTTPS via Let’s Encrypt; certs are copied to `./ssl` and Nginx (compose) listens on 443

+### Production Routing (Recommended)

+- **Host Nginx:** Use the host-managed Nginx to serve HTTPS on 443 (already enabled via Certbot).
+This avoids port conflicts and simplifies SSL renewal.
+- **Compose Nginx (optional):** A compose-managed Nginx is available under the `web` profile.
+Only enable it when you intend to run Nginx inside Docker.
+  - Start without container Nginx:
+    - `docker compose -f compose.yaml up -d`
+  - Start with container Nginx:
+    - `docker compose -f compose.yaml --profile web up -d`

+### Production Modes

+- **Default (Host Nginx):** Recommended for production.
+Host-managed Nginx serves 443 with Certbot-managed certs.
+Run compose without the `web` profile so the container Nginx is not started.
+  - Example: `docker compose -f compose.yaml up -d`
+- **Optional (Container Nginx):** If you prefer containerizing Nginx, disable host Nginx and run compose with the `web` profile to publish 443 from the container.
+Ensure certs exist in `./ssl`.
+  - Example: `docker compose -f compose.yaml --profile web up -d`

 ## Verification

 - Run `VERIFY_LOCAL.ps1` to check: